Armagnac–Burgundian Civil War: Causes

-With Charles VI mentally ill from 1393, his wife, Isabeau of Bavaria, presided over a regency council, on which sat the grandees of the kingdom.
+With Charles VI mentally ill from 1393, his wife, Queen Isabeau of Bavaria, presided over a regency council, on which sat the grandees of the kingdom.
 The uncle of Charles VI, Philip the Bold, Duke of Burgundy, who acted as regent during the king's minority from 1380 to 1388, was a significant influence on the queen (he had organized the royal marriage during his regency).
 That influence progressively shifted to Louis I, Duke of Orléans, the king's brother, and it was suspected, the queen's lover.
 On the death of Philip the Bold, his son John the Fearless, who was less linked to Isabeau, lost influence at court.
 The other uncle of Charles VI, John, Duke of Berry, served as a mediator between the Orléans party (which would become the Armagnacs) and the Burgundy party, whose rivalry increased and eventually resulted in civil war.

 To oppose the territorial expansion of the Dukedom of Burgundy, the Duke of Orléans acquired Luxembourg in 1402.
-While Louis of Orléans, getting 90% of his income from the royal treasury, bought lands and strongholds in the eastern marches of the kingdom that the Burgundians considered their private hunting ground, John the Fearless, lacking the fiery prestige of his father, saw royal largess towards him drying up; Philip received 200,000 livres per year, but John had to satisfy himself with 37,000.
+While Louis I of Orléans, getting 90% of his income from the royal treasury, bought lands and strongholds in the eastern marches of the kingdom that the Burgundians considered their private hunting ground, John the Fearless, lacking the fiery prestige of his father, saw royal largess towards him drying up; Philip received 200,000 livres per year, but John had to satisfy himself with 37,000.

-The Duke of Orléans, son-in-law of Gian Galeazzo Visconti and holding the title for more or less hypothetical fiefdoms in the Italian Peninsula, wanted to let Charles VI intervene militarily in his favour.
-In addition, he seemed to want to let the Anglo-French truce break down, even so far as provoking Henry IV of England to a duel, which John the Fearless could not allow since Flemish industry depended totally on imported English wool and would have been ruined by an embargo on English goods.
+The Duke of Orléans, son-in-law of the Duke of Milan Gian Galeazzo Visconti and holding the title for more or less hypothetical fiefdoms in the Italian Peninsula, wanted to let Charles VI intervene militarily in his favour.
+In addition, he seemed to want to let the Anglo-French truce break down, even so far as provoking King Henry IV of England to a duel, which John the Fearless could not allow since Flemish industry depended totally on imported English wool and would have been ruined by an embargo on English goods.

-The quarrel at first respected all forms of courtesy: John the Fearless adopted the nettle as his emblem, and Louis of Orléans chose the gnarled stick and the duke of Burgundy the plane or rabot (distributing "rabotures", or badges, to his supporters).
+The quarrel at first respected all forms of courtesy: John the Fearless adopted the nettle as his emblem, and Louis I of Orléans chose the gnarled stick and the Duke of Burgundy the plane or rabot (distributing "rabotures", or badges, to his supporters).